mi2o-nikke/nikke-db/README.md

-fan-made project GODDESS OF VICTORY: NIKKE and all related assets are owned by SHIFT UP Corp. and Level Infinite.
+fan-made project GODDESS OF VICTORY: NIKKE and all related assets are owned by SHIFT UP Corp. and Level Infinite

 Credit to Koshirei
 https://github.com/Nikke-db/Nikke-db.github.io